1shevelov/J.W.S.T.-2048/README.md

 A 2048 puzzle game on a hex field.

 The game is written in pure JS ES6 and uses Pixi 6.1

+Can be debugged in VSCode with Live Server:
+1) Load project in VSCode
+2) Install Live Server extension
+3) Run Live server
+4) Start debugging and choose "headless Chrome"

 Created by Andrei Shevelev (shevelov@gmail.com)